 It is a process that hits all of the 5 senses, and the smell of Moka Java wakes you up and makes you want to start grinding beans to make a cup of coffee.
 When I first made a cup of Moka Java I used the same amount of cream and sugar I usually use, but it was too much.
 I have learned I can cut the amount of cream and sugar in half.
 Which is awesome.

-Other great things about Dean’s Beans coffee is if your local coffee shop doesn’t serve/sell their beans you can purchase them online.
+Another great thing about Dean’s Beans coffee is if your local coffee shop doesn’t serve/sell their beans you can purchase them online.
 You can buy whole bean or ground, and you can even purchase the grind that best fits your brewing style.
-(Normal – autodrip or cone filter, coarse – french press, or fine – espresso.)
+(Normal – auto-drip or cone filter, coarse – french press, or fine – espresso.)
 Dean’s Beans sells both Arctic Sunrise and Moka Java in 1 lb. bags of either whole bean or ground coffee for $9.99.
-Which is an amazing price because a 12 oz bag of coffee in the grocery store can run you around $11.99 a bag or more.
+This is an amazing price because a 12 oz bag of coffee in the grocery store can run you around $11.99 a bag or more.
 I really wish Dean’s Beans was local to me because I would love to sit down with Dean himself to pick his brain on his coffee and his company.